adamayd/dotfiles/README.md

 * MariaDB - fully mysql compatible database

 I'm sure I've forgotten things.
 I'll add them as I work through the scripts.

+## Adding support for Ubuntu 18.04 on Windows Subsystem for Linux

+To help quickly get up to speed on C#, I've decided to dual boot Windows 10 Pro and Arch Linux.
+With the Windows Subsystem for Linux getting better with every major update, I've also decided to run the Ubunut 18.04 WSL to ease my transition back into windows.
+You may even start seeing some PowerShell scripts show up.
+The majority of WSL goodies are in the `wsl` directory along with a `wslinstall.md` that will start as my notes and expand to scripts and instructions.